chengtng/project_2/README.md

 3. Estimator is chosen to be Ridge Regression and the best alpha is selected by gridsearchcv

 ### Results
+Summary of RMSE of both models:
-* The first model is a ridge regression with a better cross validated train and test RMSE score of 37503 ± 194 and 37833.
+1. The first model is a ridge regression with a better cross validated train and test RMSE score of 37503 ± 194 and 37833.
-* The second model is a ridge regression with a worse cross validated train and test RMSE score of 53092 ± 413 and 53024.
+2. The second model is a ridge regression with a worse cross validated train and test RMSE score of 53092 ± 413 and 53024.

+Limitations :
+1. We are not able to predict future (e.g. Next year) resalrre prices are our transaction year is a categorical feature
+2. Our features selection is general, and cannot to specific buyers.
+3. Macroeconomic and time sensitive variables is not captured in the regression model.
+4. The numerical features coefficient cannot be interpreted as the features are transformed by standard scaler.

+Conclusions:
+1. Splitting into 2 model allowed one model to more accurately predict resale flat prices in a subset of planning area.
-In conclusion, the combined model prediction will deviate from actual resale prices around 37K for flats in area 1, and around 53K for flats in area 2.
+2. Combined model prediction will deviate from actual resale prices around 37K for flats in area 1, and around 53K for flats in area 2.

-Submission score:
+Submission:
 ![Submission RMSE Score](images/submit1.png)

 ### Additional Exploration

-Additionally I also explored using 1 model for each flat type.
-However, The root mean square error is higher.
+Additionally using 1 model for each flat type is explored, but the root mean square error is higher.

 ### Notebooks: